How to clean an oven quickly: Different methods to try at home

 Put on protective glasses, wear rubber gloves, and open the windows.
 Read the instructions and start spraying the inside of the oven with the cleaning solution.
 Commercial cleaners work fast and are super active but have many chemicals, so you have to protect yourself with protective glasses and rubber gloves.

 Depending on the oven cleaner brand, set the timer until the grime is saturated.
 Most commercial oven cleaners take twenty-five to thirty-five minutes to get the job done, but you should check the instructions for the time indicated.
 Do not allow pets and small children to come into the kitchen when cleaning, they'll be exposed to the fumes, which can be dangerous.

 Take the racks and the other removable parts outside or to a well-ventilated area for cleaning.
-Put them inside a large plastic garbage bag and spray them down with the cleaner and tie them at the top.
-Again, read the instructions to know how long you’ll need to soak them.
+Put them inside a large plastic garbage bag, spray them with the cleaner, and tie them at the top.
+Again, read the instructions to know how long you'll need to soak them.

 Your oven should be sparkling clean but be sure to set a reminder for the next cleaning.
 If you use your oven a couple of times a week, clean it once every month.
 If you use it a few times a month, clean the oven every three to six months.
 Store the cleaner in a safe place away from children or pets.

 |You might also like: How much does oven cleaning cost?|